- Tel: 858.663.9055

 |

 The stated application concentrations are suggested starting points.
-Titration of the recombinant Human IgA antibody may be required due to differences in protocols and secondary/substrate sensitivity.
+Titration of the recombinant Human IgA Antibody for ELISA may be required due to differences in protocols and secondary/substrate sensitivity.

 Human IgA was used as the immunogen for this recombinant Human IgA antibody.